Jason Hathaway

 Jason Hathaway (born November 22, 1976) is a Canadian professional stock car racing driver.
-He formerly competed in the NASCAR Pinty's Series, driving Team 3 Red Racing's No. 3 Chevrolet entry, and is the 2020 champion of the series.
+He last competed part-time in the NASCAR Canada Series, driving Ed Hakonson Racing's No. 3 Chevrolet entry, and is the 2020 champion of the series.
+He has also competed in the NASCAR Camping World Truck Series and NASCAR K&N Pro Series East.

 Racing career

 NASCAR Camping World Truck Series

 In 2017, Hathaway made his Truck Series debut at Mosport, driving the No. 66 Chevrolet Silverado for Bolen Motorsports.
-He started 22nd and finished 15th.
+He started 22nd and finished fifteenth.

 Hathaway returned to the series for the Phoenix race.
-He drove the No. 15 Chevrolet Silverado for Premium Motorsports instead, and finished 11th after starting 23rd.
+He drove the No. 15 Chevrolet Silverado for Premium Motorsports instead, and finished eleventh after starting 23rd.

-NASCAR Pinty’s Series
+NASCAR Canada Series

 Hathaway began racing in the Canadian Tire Series in 2007, driving the No. 3 of Team 3 Red Racing owned by Ed Hakonson.
-He had a best finish of 2nd overall in the 2015 standings and has won 9 races in the series.

-In 2016, Hathaway announced his retirement from the Pinty's Series after 121 races ran over 12 seasons.
+In 2016, Hathaway announced his retirement from full time competition in the Pinty's Series after 121 races ran over twelve seasons.

-In 2019, Hathaway announced his intentions to return to racing in the Pinty's Series, driving Team 3 Red's No. 3 Chevrolet Camaro.
+In 2019, Hathaway announced his intentions to return to racing full-time in the Pinty's Series, driving Team 3 Red's No. 3 Chevrolet Camaro.

 In the abbreviated 2020 season, Hathaway won three of the tour's six races en route to winning the championship.

+After becoming the general manager for Ed Hackonson Racing and the crew chief of their No. 3 post-2020, Hathaway returned to the NASCAR Canada Series for the team in 2024.
+He would score a season best second place finish in both races at Riverside International Speedway and finish 6th in the standings.

+Hathaway would run select races in 2025, starting at Canadian Tire Motorsport Park.
+After competing in the opening four races of the season, Hathaway stepped aside from driving the No. 3 and a rotation of drivers drove the entry for the remainder of the year.
+In his final start at Sutherland Automotive Speedway, he would finish second.